YottaDB/YDBDoc/GTMAdminOps/dse.rst

 Use only with: -FILEHEADER

-For information about a preferred method of manipulating FREEZE, refer to “FREEZE ” of the General Database Management chapter.
+For information about a preferred method of manipulating FREEZE, refer to `“FREEZE ” of the General Database Management chapter <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#freeze>`_.

 DSE releases -FREEZE when it EXITs.
 To hold the database(s), CHANGE -FILEHEADER -FREEZE=TRUE and then SPAWN to perform other operations.

 *-FU[LLY_UPGRADED]=boolean*

-Sets a flag that indicates whether or not the database was fully upgraded from V4 to V5 database format..
+Sets a flag that indicates whether or not the database was fully upgraded to the latest version.
 The value is either T[RUE] or F[ALSE].

 Use only with: -FILEHEADER